Ideas for How to Maximize the Space in Your Home for Holiday Guests

 Maximize Your Open Floor Plan for Party Guests

-Choosing an open floor plan for your home comes with obvious advantages, including grand visuals like two-story foyers and abundant natural light.
-But perhaps most important of all, an open floor plan provides the connectivity to spend more time with family in a central area or easily host guests for both small and large get-togethers.
+Choosing an open-concept design for your home has obvious advantages, including grand visuals like two-story foyers and abundant natural light.
+But perhaps most importantly, an open floor plan provides the connectivity to spend more time with family in a central area or easily host guests for small and large holiday get-togethers.

-For everyday, kitchens with waterfall islands that open into a casual dining area or expansive great room create an ideal space for simultaneous activities, such as the kids working on homework while the parents make dinner.
-At the holidays, this same location provides the quintessential spot to prepare, serve, and entertain at the same time.
+For every day, kitchens with waterfall islands that open into a casual dining area or expansive great room create an ideal space for simultaneous activities, such as the kids working on homework while the parents make dinner.
+This location provides the quintessential spot to prepare, serve, and entertain simultaneously during the holidays.

-Beyond the kitchen, floor-to-ceiling multi-panel glass doors seamlessly create the perfect opportunity for festivities to flow from indoors to out and back without missing a beat.
+Beyond the kitchen, floor-to-ceiling multi-panel glass doors seamlessly create the perfect opportunity for festivities to flow indoors and out, maximizing your space for holiday entertaining.
 Second-floor lofts with an overlook to the downstairs offer a separate space, ideal for work, school, gift wrapping, or even game nights, that still feels connected with the rest of the home or party.

 There is no question your main living spaces, such as the great room or kitchen, tend to get the most traffic in both everyday life and when entertaining.
 In these spaces, it’s important to consider both aesthetics and function.

 When it comes to furniture placement, consider foot traffic patterns and allow for ease of movement throughout.
 Create symmetry by choosing furniture that doesn’t overcrowd the space and complements a primary focal point, such as the fireplace in your living room or the island in your kitchen.
 If you’re hosting a large holiday event, maximizing space allows guests to move about freely and you, as the host, to feel engaged with all your guests at once.
 Plus, you’ll have the space to add accent furniture pieces that create small vignettes for more intimate conversation.